Gabriella439/dhall-manual/manuscript/02-Defaults.md

 ...
 ```

-Note that whenever we change a type into a "schema" we need to change all reference to that type to add a `.Type`.
+Note that whenever we change a type into a "schema" we need to change all references to that type to add a `.Type` to the end.
 For example, the type of the `backport` field changes from `Optional Backport` to `Optional Backport.Type`.
 If you forget to do so then you will get an error message similar to this one:

 ```
 Error: Wrong type of function argument